-On a somewhat related point, the sleeping sentry's spurious protest-not unlike the District Court's opinion-runs perilously close to collapsing into hindsight bias, a cognitive bias whereby observing an objectively unlikely event causes someone to believe that the event was (or should have been) much more foreseeable ex ante, and thus should have been given far more consideration in advance.119 Such reasoning is akin to insisting that the arcade owner possesses a crystal ball to predict the hole from which the mole will emerge.
-To be sure, if the owner possessed such a crystal ball, the most cost-efficient solution would usually be to rely solely on its prophetic powers alone, and seal up the hole that is foreordained to be chosen.120 Nonetheless, we don't live in a world of crystal balls (or at least most of us don't), and contract designers should not be held to such a standard either.
+^{163.} See, e.g., Baruch Fischhoff & Ruth Beyth, I Knew It Would Happen: Remembered Probabilities of Once-Future Things, 13 Organizational Behav. & Hum.
+Performance 1 (1975) (documenting the phenomenon in subjects updated predictions about political events).
+Hindsight bias is also closely related to the (so-called) availability heuristic, which posits that people change their probabilistic assessment of possible events and give exceedingly high weights to events that are immediate in their memories.
+See Amos Tversky & insisting that the arcade owner possesses a crystal ball to predict the hole from which the mole will emerge.
+To be sure, if the owner possessed such a crystal ball, the most cost-efficient solution would usually be to rely solely on its prophetic powers alone and seal up the hole that is foreordained to be chosen.
+164 Nonetheless, we don't live in a world of crystal balls (or at least most of us don't), and contract designers should not be held to such a standard either.

+d.
 Policy Arguments and "Commercial Reasonableness"

-As noted above, Judge Furman largely stiff-armed the policy arguments offered by Citibank, concluding that as compelling as such arguments might be in the abstract, the existing Banque Worms precedent rendered most/all of them inapposite.121 While it is certainly true that
+As noted above, Judge Furman largely stiff-armed the policy arguments offered by Citibank, concluding that as compelling as such arguments might be in the abstract, the existing Banque Worms precedent rendered most/all of them inapposite.165 While it is certainly true that categorical rules frequently trump policy arguments, the issue clouds considerably when the underlying doctrine is more "standard-like" than "rule-like."
+When such a case-by-case standard is in play-as it was here-policy concerns can (and should) most certainly guide its application.